alphagov/notifications-ruby-client/DOCUMENTATION.md

 You can leave out the `older_than` argument to get the 250 most recent messages.

 To get older messages, pass the ID of an older notification into the `older_than` argument.
-This will return the next 250 oldest messages from the specified notification ID.
+This returns the next 250 oldest messages from the specified notification ID.

 ### Arguments